bengo501/bengo501/README.md

 - I'm currently pursuing a **Bachelor's in Computer Science** at PUCRS (Pontifícia Universidade Católica do Rio Grande do Sul).
 - I’m also a **digital artist**, working on character designs, environments, and concept art.
-- Constantly learning more about graphics programming, visual storytelling, and creative coding.

 ---